 I have long been fascinated by the Pacific Theater of WWII and, more precisely, with the Japanese Navy and Air Forces.
 Their mindset regarding the design of the equipment they would take into war is unique: they built many types of ships to either outclass their contemporaries, or to meet very specific needs; and in the process they flaunted naval norms.
-Indeed, by 1941, the Japanese Navy was the third largest in the world and the largest in the Pacific and Indian oceans: No small feat for a country that had industrialized less than a century before.
+Indeed, by 1941, the Japanese Navy was the third largest in the world and the largest in the Pacific and Indian oceans: No small feat for a country that had industrialized less than 50 years before.
 This site is dedicated to the ships of the Imperial Japanese Navy (IJN) that plied the waters between 1941 and 1945.

 Plastic Models and the IJN